philmcminn/new-paper/README.md

-Code](https://code.visualstudio.com/) (VS Code for short), which is free and open source, with the [LaTeX workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) plugin, which among other things, automatically builds my PDF every time I make a change, and displays it in a pane of the editor so that I can see it while I am working on it.
-Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer, and so long as you do not [add any settings or backup files produced by your editor to the repository](#what-to-exclude-from-your-paper-repository) your personal choice can co-exist alongside that of mine and your collaborators.
+Code](https://code.visualstudio.com/) (VS Code for short), which is free and open source, with the [LaTeX workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) plugin.
+Among other things this plugin automatically builds my PDF every time I make a change to a `.tex` source file.
+With VS Code, I can display the PDF in an editor tab so that I can see it while I am working on it, and have it update while I edit it.
+Others prefer more "traditional" solutions such as Vim or Emacs, but you can use whatever you prefer, and so long as you do not [add any settings or backup files produced by your editor to the repository](#what-to-exclude-from-your-paper-repository), your personal choice can co-exist alongside that of mine and your collaborators.

 Whatever environment you use, ensure you have a spell checker installed!
 (Again,